USCGC Modoc: History

 Modoc was launched as a Coast Guard cutter by Union Construction Company in Oakland, California on 1 October 1921.
 She was sponsored by Jean Lemard.
 Modoc was placed in commission on 14 January 1922.
 She was one of four Tampa-class 240-foot cutters, the others being Haida, Mojave, and Tampa.
 These were the first USCG vessels with turbo-electric transmission and were the largest and most advanced cutters for their time.

 Home ported at Wilmington, North Carolina, Modoc began Atlantic ice patrol service with the International Ice Patrol in 1923.
 For much of the next 18 years, she and another cutter alternated on 15-day patrols off the Grand Banks, using Halifax, Nova Scotia, and Boston as their bases.

-Modoc, in company with cutters and General Greene rescuing survivors from torpedoed convoy ships, has also witnessed a large part of German ship Bismarcks last battle 23 to 27 May 1941.
-Close to midnight 24 May Modoc found herself in the midst of an attack in which eight planes and three warships were involved.
+Modoc, in company with cutters and General Greene rescuing survivors from torpedoed convoy ships, also witnessed a large part of the German battleship Bismarcks last battle during 23 to 27 May 1941.
+Close to midnight on 24 May Modoc found herself in the midst of an attack in which eight planes and three warships were involved.
 Antiaircraft fire from Bismarck whizzed dangerously close to the cutter's port bow.
 HMS Norfolk was about to take the cutter under fire until HMS Prince of Wales identified her as U.S. Coast Guard.
 The cutter was undamaged, although they were near the fighting and at times only six miles from Bismarck.
 The widespread movements of the combatants, 19 plus destroyers and smaller ships, had distributed danger over a wide area.
 Aircraft had played a continuous part in coordinating activities, thus adding to the danger of accidents to innocent bystanders, a role the cutters had to play prior to Pearl Harbor.